adjust/android_sdk/doc/web_views.md

     http://www.adjust.com/callback?key=value&foo=bar

-It should be mentioned that we support a variety of placeholders like `{idfa}` that can be used as parameter values.
-In the resulting callback this placeholder would be replaced with the ID for Advertisers of the current device.
+It should be mentioned that we support a variety of placeholders like `{gps_adid}` that can be used as parameter values.
+In the resulting callback this placeholder would be replaced with the Google Play Services ID of the current device.
 Also note that we don't store any of your custom parameters, but only append them to your callbacks.
 If you haven't registered a callback for an event, these parameters won't even be read.